icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [From Word Models to World Models: Translating from Natural Language to the Probabilistic Language of Thought](https://arxiv.org/abs/2306.12672) - 2023. [[All Versions](https://scholar.google.com/scholar?cluster=13778788929096574993&hl=en&as_sdt=0,5)].
 Rational meaning construction, a computational framework for language-informed thinking that combines neural language models with probabilistic models for rational inference.
 Linguistic meaning is framed as a context-sensitive mapping from natural language into a probabilistic language of thought (PLoT)--a general-purpose symbolic substrate for generative world modeling.

+* [Latent Programmer: Discrete Latent Codes for Program Synthesis](https://proceedings.mlr.press/v139/hong21a.html) - ***ICML'21***, 2021. [[All Versions](https://scholar.google.com/scholar?cluster=9789877360194738968&hl=en&as_sdt=0,5)].
+Paper introducing the Latent Programmer, a program synthesis method that first predicts a discrete latent code from input/output examples, and then generates the program in the target language.

 ### Knowledge Representation